axflow/axflow/README.md

 ## Example

-This example showcases some of the core concepts of axgen.
-It 1. ingests local markdown files into the Pinecone vector database and 2. uses retrieval augemented generation to answer a question about the contents of the data (company sales in this example).
+This example showcases some core concepts of Axgen by 1) ingesting markdown files into the Pinecone vector database and 2) using retrieval augemented generation to answer a question about the contents of the data.

 ```ts
 import {